MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements-2019.md

 ﻿The intra-farm latency of \<1 ms one way, 99,9% of the time over a period of ten minutes is also required for SharePoint environments with servers that are located in the same datacenter.
 The bandwidth speed should also be in this case at least 1 gigabit per second.

-## Hardware requirements: Web servers, application servers, and MinRole installations
+## Hardware requirements: SharePoint Servers and MinRole installations
 <a name="hwforwebserver"> </a>

-The values in the following table are minimum values for installations on a web and application servers that are running SharePoint Server 2019 Public Preview in a multiple server farm installation.
+The values in the following table are minimum values for installations on servers that are running SharePoint Server 2019 Public Preview in a multiple server farm installation.

 For all installation scenarios, you must have sufficient hard disk space for the base installation and sufficient space for diagnostics such as logging, debugging, creating memory dumps, and so on.
 For production use, you must also have additional free disk space for day-to-day operations.
 In addition, maintain two times as much free space as you have RAM for production environments.